Last updated on January 11, 2018

 - Smarter decision making which helps your ad serverA complete digital advertising platform where publishers sell, manage, and deliver their advertising inventory across all digital formats. make the right call every time

 All of this takes place on an impressionA single display of an ad on a web page, mobile app, or other delivery medium.
+For deals, impression is a metric to relay the total number of ads that have served.
 See also billable impression, forecasted impressions.-by-impression basis with a simple and seamless integration which completely eliminates passbacks.

 How Bidder works